Erazor1980/CarND-P4/writeup.md

 You can test it in code setting the "display_top_view" to "True".
 I have implemented a draw_polygon function (in helper.py), which I used to draw the points/lines.

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Then I implemented find_lines function (see finding_lines.py), which performs following steps to find lanes in the image:
+* calculate a column wise histogram for the bottom half of the binary threshold image to find 2 peaks (= starting points of the lines)
+* use sliding window approach (15 rectangles per line) to find next line parts upwards
+* collect points within these windows (for left and right line)

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+* fit lane lines with a 2nd order polynomial kinda like this

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+As in the most of my python scripts, which are used in the main.py, there is a __main__ in which can be used to see some test output.

+In the curvature.py I implemented the function "calc_curvature", which additionally calculates the distance of the car to the center between the lines.
+Both values are returned by this function.

+First I approximately calculate the meters per pixel in both directions.
+Then I fin new polynomials through the points in world space.
+Next two curves (for left and right line) are calculated as described in the udacity lesson.
+The mean value of both is the output value.
+For the distance to the center I calculate the difference between the center between the two lines (bottom part) and the image center.
+And then multiply this value by xm_per_pix.

+Both values (curvature and distance to center in meter) are displayed to the result image.
+Below the comment "DRAW FINAL IMAGE" you can find the implementation of the final drawing, the green polygon between the 2 detected lines.
 Here is an example of my result on a test image:

 ![alt text][image6]